cwill1/Mobile-Game-Application/README.md

 # Mobile-Game-Application
 1. The game is played on an iOS device in the face-up position.
-The player uses the accelerometer to control the movement of the ball (the orange ball in the sample screen).
+The player uses the accelerometer to control the movement of the ball (the white ball in the sample screen).
 Imagine the ball is being placed in a rectangular box with smooth surfaces and solid walls on all four sides, like a billiard table with no